 Starting the Picot Bind Off

 The first step to making a picot bind off is to cast on the appropriate number of stitches at the front of the needle with the stitches on it.
-This can easily be accomplished through the use of the cable cast on.Continue to 2 of 3 below.
+This can easily be accomplished through the use of the cable cast on, which is similar to the knit cast on but creates a cable look.Continue to 3 of 5 below.